National Folk Festival 2014

 Friday 6th to Monday 9th June Queens Birthday Long Weekend.

-The programme is being assembled from the offerings of our wonderful callers (but it is not too late to put your hand up if you have a passion to present).
+The programme is being assembled from the offerings of our wonderful callers (details up soon after the National!).

 Accommodation should be booked early to avoid disappoinment.
 Last year's information has not yet been updated with availability so try your luck.
 The YHA is not reserved for DanceFest patrons this year.